Welcome to the A+ Scholarship Program.

 How do A+ and Pell work together?

-The A+ program scholarship covers the unpaid balance of your tuition and required fees after all available, non-loan federal financial assistance, such as the federal Pell grant, has been applied to your account.
+The A+ Scholarship covers the unpaid balance of your tuition and required fees (fees charged to all students) after all available, non-loan federal financial assistance, such as the federal Pell grant, has been applied to your account.
 This may result in a zero award if your Pell grant is sufficient to cover all tuition and required fee charges.

-How many credit hours must I take each term?
+How many credit hours must I take each semester?

 Credit Hours